 Under the Plan Processor Agreement with FCAT, CAT LLC is required to pay FCAT the fees incurred by the Plan Processor for cloud hosting services provided by AWS as FCAT's subcontrator on a monthly basis for the cloud hosting services, and FCAT, in turn, pays such fees to AWS.
-The fees for cloud hosting services were negotiated by FCAT on an arm's length technology costs.
-In addition, amortization is a non-cash expense.
+The fees for cloud hosting services were negotiated by FCAT on an arm's length basis with the goals of managing cost and receiving services required to comply with the CAT NMS Plan and Rule 613, taking into consideration a variety of factors, including the expected volume of data, the breadth of services provided and market rates for similar services.
+The fees for cloud hosting services during the Pre-FAM Period were paid to FCAT by CAT NMS LLC 26 and subsequently Consolidated Audit Trail, LLC (as previously noted, both entities are referred to generally as "CAT LLC"),27 and FCAT, in turn, paid AWS.
+CAT LLC was funded via loan contributions by the Participants.28

 24 With respect to certain costs that were "appropriately excluded," such excluded costs relate to the amortization of capitalized technology costs, which are amortized over the life of the Plan Processor Agreement.
-As such costs have already been otherwise reflected in the filing, their inclusion would double count the capitalized addition, in accordance with Section 6.6(a)(i) of the CAT NMS Plan, in 2018 CAT LLC provided the SEC with "an independent audit of fees, costs, and expenses incurred by the Participants on behalf of the Company prior to the Effective Date of the Plan that will be publicly available."
+As such costs have already been otherwise reflected in the filing, their inclusion would double count the capitalized technology costs.
+In addition, amortization is a noncash expense.

+25 The costs described in this table of costs for the Pre-FAM Period were calculated based upon CAT LLC's review of applicable bills and invoices and related financial statements.
+CAT LLC financial statements are available on the CAT website.
+In addition, in accordance with Section 6.6(a)(i) of the CAT NMS Plan, in 2018 CAT LLC provided the SEC with "an independent audit of fees, costs, and expenses incurred by the Participants on behalf of the Company prior to the Effective Date of the Plan that will be publicly available."
 The audit is available on the CAT website.